Here is a brief article addressing the important question, "What is the meaning of life?" The answer to this question is related to the next question.

 160 The entirety of Your word is truth (Psalm 119:160, NKJV throughout, unless otherwise noted).

-Do not be deceived, God is not mocked; for whatever a man sows, that he will also reap.
-For he who sows to his flesh will of the flesh reap corruption, but he who sows to the Spirit will of the Spirit reap everlasting life.
-And let us not grow weary while doing good, for in due season we shall reap if we do not lose heart.
-Therefore, as we have opportunity, let us do good to all (Galatians 6:7-10).
+7 Do not be deceived, God is not mocked; for whatever a man sows, that he will also reap.
+8 For he who sows to his flesh will of the flesh reap corruption, but he who sows to the Spirit will of the Spirit reap everlasting life.
+9 And let us not grow weary while doing good, for in due season we shall reap if we do not lose heart.
+10 Therefore, as we have opportunity, let us do good to all, especially to those who are of the household of faith.
+(Galatians 6:7-10)

 The Bible also teaches:

 8 And what does the LORD require of you, But to do justly, To love mercy, And to walk humbly with your God?
 (Micah 6:8).

 Does God have a plan for humans?
 The answer is clearly YES!